tailot/taylored/README.md

 ### For Developers and Contributors

-If you want to contribute to Taylored'\''s development, modify its code, or run it from a local copy:
+If you want to contribute to Taylored's development, modify its code, or run it from a local copy:

 1. Clone the repository:
     ```bash